 The Age of Creation, also known as the Full Radiance of the Three Suns, was the second great age.
 It began when the Primals brought forth the first gods and ended with the Battle of Unending Night.
 During the first part of the age, known as the Years of Making, the gods readied Sangrar for the Elder Races.
 When the Firstborn arrived, the Years of Making drew to a close and the Years of Glory began.

-The Age of Tears, the third great age sometimes called the Years of Twilight, began following the Battle of Unending Night and ended with the Reckoning of the Planes.
+The Age of Tears, the third great age (sometimes called the Years of Twilight), began after the Battle of Unending Night and ended with the Reckoning of the Planes.

 The Elder Days were the time of the Elder Races.
 They began with the arrival of the Firstborn at Jahar and ended with the Reckoning.